 It is one of five economic corridors in Malaysia that was established to ensure equitable distribution of wealth across the country, in line with national aspirations to become a high-income developed nation.

-The region has a highly evolved, business-friendly environment, with local businesses adapting world-class delivery standards to cater to the needs of multinational corporations (MNCs).
-As a result, many MNCs have made NCER as one of their global hubs.
+The region has a highly evolved, business-friendly environment, with local businesses adopting world-class delivery standards to cater to the needs of multinational corporations (MNCs).
+As a result, many MNCs have invested and made NCER as one of their global business hubs.

-The region’s prominent position within the Indonesia-Malaysia-Thailand Growth Triangle (IMT-GT) makes it an important gateway in Southeast Asia for businesses and commercial expansion for various industries.
+The region’s prominent position within the Indonesia-Malaysia-Thailand Growth Triangle (IMT-GT) makes it an important gateway in Southeast Asia for investment in businesses and commercial expansion for various industries.